mindspore-lab/mindone/examples/opensora_hpcai/README.md

 Make sure that the `max_image_size` parameter remains consistent between your training and inference commands.

-Here are some generation results after fine-tuning STDiT on small dataset:
+Here are some generation results after fine-tuning STDiT on a small dataset:

 <table class="center">
 <tr>